sd18spring/gitTutorial/README.md

 # gitTutorial
 This is the readMe for a git tutorial.

-This is the first change, which will be added to GitHub

-This is the third change, which will conflict
+This is going to be a conflicting change because I just cloned my repo